 • Your benefits will not begin until you leave employment, which is your Deferred Retirement Date.

-Mandatory Commencement Date
+What's the Mandatory Commencement Date?

 For all defined benefit pension plans, your benefit must begin no later than the earliest of: